Ne00n/smol/readme.md

 > Come up with an easy to use review ui that has summary tables across various dimensions but also ability to drill down and view every trace
 > and easily compare traces of runs side by side.
 We can do all of this without any npm packages.
 HTML and Vanilla JS is good.
 Python and Go are good.
 Stdlib is good.

-> Explain `smol.go` line by line and highlight all potential problems you can identify.
+> Explain `smol.py` and `smol.go` line by line, compare them, and highlight all potential problems you can identify.
 > How can we make it more robust while keeping it simple?

-> Give me a few feature ideas that we could add to smol.go while staying with the existing philosophy of minimalism and stdlib-only.
+> Give me a few feature ideas that we could add to `smol.py` or `smol.go` while staying with the existing philosophy of minimalism and stdlib-only.

-Requires Go 1.24+.
+Requires Python 3.8+ or Go 1.24+.